OctopusDeploy/blog/blog/2023-06/manifests-from-git/index.md

   - Kubernetes
 ---

 In this blog post we'll show how to use YAML manifests from Git in Octopus for Kubernetes deployments.
-It's an simple but powerful tool enabling complex scenarioes like configuration templating.
+It's an simple but powerful tool enabling complex scenarios like configuration templating.

 ## Body